Cohorts¶

-A fleet is N governed sandboxes coordinated by an atomic task board.
+A Cohort is N governed Citadels coordinated by an atomic Command Board.
 It's how you run many agents in parallel (or iterate on one app) with the same isolation, policy, egress, and audit guarantees as a single cell.

-The runeward fleet command is a client to a running control plane
+The runeward cohort command is a client to a running control plane

 (runeward serve), so start that first.